David Ford (politician): Alliance Party leadership

 In the Northern Ireland Assembly Elections of 2003, Ford's seat in the Assembly was perceived to be under severe threat from Sinn Féin's Martin Meehan, with many commentators expecting him to lose it.
 However, Ford's expertise in nuts and bolts electioneering stood him in good stead.
 Although Alliance's vote almost halved, Ford's own vote in South Antrim increased from 8.6% to 9.1%.
 Meehan's vote increased dramatically, from 7.3% to 11.5%, and he started the election count ahead.
 Ford had much greater transfer appeal and finished 180 votes ahead of Meehan at the end of a dramatic three-way fight for the last two seats, with the SDLP's Thomas Burns just 14 votes ahead of Ford.
 Despite the dramatic fall in vote, Alliance held on to its six seats in the Assembly, which remained suspended.

 In 2004, Ford made good his leadership election pledge to work with other parties, as Alliance joined with the Workers' Party, Northern Ireland Conservatives and elements of the Northern Ireland Women's Coalition to support Independent candidate John Gilliland in the European elections, achieving the best result for the centre ground for 25 years.

 Ford's greatest triumph came in the 2007 Northern Ireland Assembly election, when the party achieved its highest vote share since Alderdice's departure and picked up a seat in what was an otherwise poor election for the moderates.
 Despite media predictions once again of his demise, Ford himself was elected third in South Antrim, with over 13% of the poll.
 In the 2011 Assembly elections, the Alliance Party managed to increase their vote by 50% gaining an extra seat in East Belfast and surpassing the Ulster Unionist Party in Belfast.

+Ford announced his resignation as Leader in Oct 2016 on the fifteenth anniversary of his election as leader noting "The team is working well and I think it's an appropriate time to hand over to a new leader who will lead the party forward in the next stage of its development and growth."